 The bill never gained much support but it did hang around in the Senate for most of 2013.
 The last update posted on the Hawaii State Legislature website has the bill listed as “carried over to 2014 Regular Season.”
 That bill’s status remains unchanged years later.

 A 2017 bill introduced by Senate Vice President Michelle Kidani on behalf of Senator Will Espero sought to renew the online gambling debate in Hawaii.
-Senate Bill 677 seeks to legalize online gambling, establish the Hawaii Internet Lottery and Gaming Corporation and permit at least one authorized operator to hold online gambling games in Hawaii.
-The odds of this bill ever making it into law are exceedingly low, however, due to Hawaii’s long anti-gambling history.
+Senate Bill 677 sought to legalize online gambling, establish the Hawaii Internet Lottery and Gaming Corporation and permit at least one authorized operator to hold online gambling games in Hawaii.
+The odds of this bill ever making it into law were known to be exceedingly low from the beginning, and the bill did indeed die before becoming law.

 It’s possible online poker or gambling will make a third run in Hawaii at some point.
 The state does have a long anti-gambling history, but at least some lawmakers have shown interest in getting a piece of the tax revenue they know they’re missing out on with people visiting offshore poker sites and casinos.